muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

 bases `{2,8,10,16}`, using conventional syntax.
 The literal may optionally contain underscore characters (`_`), which exist just to help with visual formatting, such as for `20_194/17` or `3.141_59`.

+This grammar explicitly forbids leading zeros in the main body of non-zero **Fraction** literals as a precaution against subtle security flaws or other bugs resulting from users copying literals with leading zeros between MUON and some other language/format that differ in whether or not they consider a leading zero to signify octal/base-8 notation.

 The general form of a **Fraction** literal is `n/d*r^e` such that `{n,d,r,e}` are each integers and the literal represents the rational